Car insurance for first-time buyers

 There are several common types of car insurance:

 - Collision coverage.
-Covers damages to your car that result from a collision with another car or object or from flipping over your vehicle.
+Covers damages to your car that result from a collision with another car or object.

 - Comprehensive coverage.
-Covers damage to your car caused by things other than a collision, such as fire, falling objects, missiles, explosions, earthquakes, windstorms, hail, vandalism and riots, or contact with animals.
-This form of coverage also reimburses you if your car is stolen.
+Covers damage to your car caused by things other than a collision, such as fire, theft, weather damage or contact with animals.

 - Liability coverage.
 Liability coverage is divided into two parts: bodily injury and property damage.
-Bodily injury liability covers damages you or family members listed on your policy cause to someone else.
+Bodily injury liability covers injuries you cause to others.
 Property damage liability covers damages you cause to someone else’s property.

 - Uninsured and underinsured motorist coverage.
-Uninsured motorist insurance covers damages that occur to you or your vehicle when an uninsured or hit-and-run driver hits you.
-Underinsured motorist insurance covers you if someone hits you but does not have insurance coverage sufficient to cover your losses.
+Uninsured motorist insurance covers damages when an uninsured driver hits you.
+Underinsured motorist insurance covers you if someone hits you but does not have sufficient insurance coverage.

 - Medical payments coverage and personal injury protection.
-This part of car insurance covers the treatment of injuries to you and your passengers after an accident.
-It also might cover lost wages and funeral costs.
+Covers injuries to you and your passengers regardless of fault.

 Collect your personal and vehicle details before contacting the insurance company